 Play action cards, predict the future, defuse doom and strategically attempt to stay alive in Exploding Kittens, the game where the object is not to blow up!
-While recommended for ages 7 and up, this game is popular on college campuses and great for group play.
-Exploding Kittens is a great addition to your family travel entertainment bucket.
+It’s recommended for ages 7 and up, and expansion packs are now available.

 Remember the I Love Lucy “Candy Factory” episode where Lucy and Ethel frantically try to keep up with their candy wrapping jobs as chocolates whiz by on the conveyor belt?
 Then you’ll quickly grasp the concept of Sushi, Go!, a fast-paced pass and go card game, the object of which is to grab the choicest combination of sushi rolls.
 This tasty game, recommenced for ages 8 and up, will have the whole crew rollicking with laughter.
 Sushi Go!
-Can be played by 2 to 5 players, is fun for kids as well as adults, and comes in a convenient carrying case, making it an ideal card game for family get-togethers.
+Can be played by 2 to 5 players and comes in a convenient carrying case.

 Are your kids crazy about dogs?
 Then they’ll pawsitively love Nutts About Mutts, a canine-themed card game starring sweet St. Bernards, lovely Labs, dashing Dalmations, and more.
 The rules of play are similar to Uno, requiring players to match colors, numbers or pictures as they work to empty their hands in order to be the first to lap up a victory.
 Great for beginning readers, Nutts About Mutts is a family-friendly, tail-wagging game for all breeds and ages 5 and up.

-Family Feud Strikeout Card Game is a survey question showdown—starring your family members as feuding teams!
+The Family Feud Strikeout Card Game is a survey question showdown—starring your family members as feuding teams!
 Similar to the popular TV game show, this card game poses survey questions and penalizes teams with strikes for incorrect answers.
 Get three strikes, and your team is out!
-Play it on a road trip, at Grandma’s house or in your hotel room—wherever you go, be sure to bring your thinking caps!
 Recommended for ages 10 and up, Family Feud Strikeout can be adapted for younger players in a team play format, as well as modified to be a two-player game.

-Looking for a good group game for a family ski or beach trip?
-Grandpa Beck’s Cover Your Assets has you covered!
-Collect and protect valuable assets—and attempt to steal your opponents’ assets—as you strive to be the first player to earn $1 million.
+Collect and protect valuable assets—and attempt to steal your opponents’ assets—as you strive to be the first player to earn $1 million in Grandpa Beck’s Cover Your Assets.
 Fast-paced and fun for the whole family, Grandpa Beck’s Cover Your Assets can be played by 2 to 8 players in around 30 minutes, making it a great after-dinner activity that will have your crew racing to get the dishes done.
 Recommended for children 7 and up.

-If you like the card game Hearts, then you’ll love Don’t Touch My Jewels, a sparkling twist on a classic card game where players must work together in teams in order to trump their opponents.
-Recommended for ages 8 and up, Don’t Touch My Jewels is easy to learn and is great for teaching critical thinking skills.
+If you like the card game Cover Your Assetts, then you’ll love Goat Lords, a sparkling twist on a classic card game where players must work to. become the Lord of the Goats.
+Recommended for ages 8 and up, Goat Lords is easy to learn and is great for teaching critical thinking skills.
 You’ll definitely want to add this gem to your family game night treasure chest!

-New in 2019, Monster Match is a frightfully fun speed recognition game that’s great for on-the-go.
-Players roll the dice, then match cards to identify donut-snatching monsters and collect points.
+Monster Match is a frightfully fun speed recognition game in which players roll the dice, then match cards to identify donut-snatching monsters and collect points.
 Monster Match, recommended for ages 6 and up, comes in a convenient adorable monster pouch and can be played by two to six players.